Two Dogs

 Late afternoon sun’s still baking the mesa and there’d likely be a good two hours of useable light left up there, but dusk will come quick in this break and won’t last long.
 A stiff, hot wind’s pressing at his back, bending the pines along the creek with a forlorn sigh, and soon it will push the light away down the steep-walled gorge ahead of him until it’s gone.

 He can smell the storm coming.
 He can’t see them from here, forming above the mountains to the west, but he knows the thunder beings are gathering there in great billowing towers with anvil heads.
-It won’t do to be on this canyon floor when they finally come rolling across the high tablelands.
+It won’t do to be on this canyon floor when they come rolling across the high tablelands.
 Gully-washer’s what they call it.

 A stream steps down through the rift, trickling into pools and tumbling away ahead of him in chuckling pursuit of depth and level it’ll find in the confoundingly named Canadian River, miles to the east, nowhere near Canada.

 He’s just finished filling his canteen in one such small, stony basin and, reaching out to pack it away, sees the rabbit on the other side of the creek, motionless next to a prickly scrub, eyeing him with a wary focus.
 He slides his carbine out of its scabbard.
 The hare high-tails toward deeper cover and he aims, does Jonas, much too far to the left of the darting animal and squeezes the trigger.
-The rabbit dodges into the bullet.
-It catches him clean behind the ear and that’s that.
-You might say it was a lucky shot, but the little fellow didn’t have too much meat on him to start with.
-It would’ve been a shame to waste any putting lead through it.

 He leads his mare into the creek and she crosses with dainty steps.
-He scoops up the little rabbit and, in its place, he leaves a tobacco offering.
+He scoops up the little rabbit and, in its place, leaves a tobacco offering.

 A little crow calls overhead, winging into the shadows of the west wall behind some cottonwoods.
-He leads the mare he named Ohanko over that way.
+He leads the mare he named Ohank’o over that way.
 A rocky slope and well-used animal trail gives way to just the kind of high ground he’s looking for.
-He has to pull Ohanko up the last few feet.
+He has to pull Ohank’o up the last few feet.
 Her name means “quick” and she sure was that when he found her, just another young bangtail in a mustang roundup.
 She’s still plenty sound and a trig cutter, but she’s not as quick these days.
 Then again, neither’s he.

 At the top of the slope is a good-sized piece of flat with some scruffy grass on it and the mare goes to work on that.
 About a stone’s throw yonder is a fair-size hollow in the cliff wall with a nice overhang big enough to hole up in out of the rain that’ll be coming along presently.
-He cuts a branch off a near-by scrub and sweeps out the debris and creeper-crawlers, making sure no rattler’s made itself homely there, then sets about relieving Ohanko of her burdens.
+He cuts a branch off a near-by scrub and sweeps out the debris and creeper-crawlers, making sure no rattler’s made itself at home there, then sets about relieving Ohank’o of her burdens.

 A couple armloads of downfall wood from below and a last traipse up the trail provide the makings for a fire.
 Thunderheads are beginning to boil over as he stands with his last real friend for a bit, talking to her in the language of his childhood, brushing her down with long strokes.
 Two apples remain in his saddlebags, the last of several he bought in Trinidad just before heading into the Raton Pass.
-He helps himself to a still-juicy bite of the biggest one before giving the rest of it to Ohanko and leads her in under such shelter as the rocky overhang will allow.
+He helps himself to a still-juicy bite of the biggest one before giving the rest of it to Ohank’o and leads her in under such shelter as the rocky overhang will allow.

 He’s dressing out the rabbit when the first fat drops begin to fall.
-They splatter on the sun-warmed stone and evaporate almost immediately, but soon there’s too many of them coming too fast.
+They splatter on the sun-warmed stone and evaporate, but soon there’s too many of them coming too fast.
 By the time the thunder-bumper breaks proper, he’s hunkered down by the fire with the hare cooking on a spit.
 The harsh rimrock above that can’t absorb the downpour, instead channels it into hundreds of rivulets cascading into the canyon.

 Lightning rakes the mesa, revealing in violent bursts brighter than noonday sun, the stark contours of the canyon walls opposite.
-He turns the meat over the fire and, adjusting his saddle behind him against the sheltering rock, leans back to watch the show.
+He turns the meat over the fire and, adjusting his saddle behind him against the sheltering rock, and leans back to watch the show.
 He is content.
 Time passes.
 The earth trembles.

 He tears a haunch from the roasted meat and reclines in his cowboy easy chair, chewing with determination, rubbing the drippings into his hands.
 The meat’s stringy and could use some salt, but it’s more than enough to keep his belt buckle from rubbing against his backbone, as old Chap was fond of saying.

-His hunger satisfied, he sucks a morsel of meat from his teeth, pulls his bedroll blanket up around his shoulders against night’s coming chill and closes his eyes.
+He sucks a morsel of meat from his teeth, pulls his bedroll blanket up around his shoulders against night’s coming chill and closes his eyes.
 In the storm’s aftermath, the churning of the waters below and a rhythmic cadence of runoff dripping from the weathered edge of his shelter’s vaulted roof is background music to the returning nightsounds of cricket and frog.

 In that hazy in-between place that’s neither sleep, nor wake, he hears the rumble of distant thunder, deep down, rolling for miles.
 It’s a subtle pulsation in air and stone that’s neither disturbing, nor unpleasant, like a mother patting her dreamy babe.
 He drifts on a recollection of just such a vibration, almost forgotten across years that no longer matter in this timeless place.